ibm-cloud-docs/watson-assistant/search-milvus-add.md

    For more information about creating collections, see [Creating collections](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md#step-2-ingest-data-into-milvus).

-## Connecting Milvus to assistant
+## Connecting Milvus to an assistant
 {: #procedure-milvus-connection}

 Integrating Milvus in assistant involves three platforms.

+    AI assistant, where we build the integration.

+    watsonx.ai, where we are building the data source called collections.

 1. {{site.data.keyword.conversationshort}}, where we build the integration.
 1. {{site.data.keyword.lakehouse_short}}, where we are provisioning the Milvus instance.
 1. watsonx.ai, where we are building the data source called collections.

-### Selecting Milvus as a search integration in assistant
+### Selecting Milvus as a search integration in {{site.data.keyword.conversationshort}}
 {: #select-milvus-search}

 After you create a {{site.data.keyword.conversationshort}} instance, you can select Milvus as the search integration by using one of the following procedures: